 Different types of consumer units

-As per the 17th Edition Wiring Regulations, all new electrical installations and designs must have a metal clad consumer unit or metal clad casing.
+As stated within Amendment 3 of the 17th Edition Wiring Regulations, it was introduced that all new electrical installations and designs must have a metal clad consumer unit or metal clad casing.
 This is to prevent connections overheating and should a fire start, then it would be contained within the metal clad consumer unit or the metal clad cabinet.